 PERS and TRS members

 This information only applies to PERS Tiers I, II, and III, and TRS Tiers I and II.
-If you entered a PERS position on or after 7/1/2006 or if you entered a TRS position on or after 7/1/2006, refer to the PERS/TRS Defined Contribution Retirement Plan booklet.
+If you entered a PERS position on or after 7/1/2006 or if you entered a TRS position on or after 7/1/2006, refer to the PERS/TRS Defined Contribution Retirement Plan documentation.

 Understanding the taxes and exclusions that may apply to your benefits